Azure/azure-data-labs/01-lab-data-analytics-synapse/README.md

 ### Deployment

-- Supported regions: TBC
+- Enabling / disabling secure deployment: to enable/disable secure deployment, change `enable_private_endpoints` in config-lab.yml.
-- Enabling / disabling resources: TBC
+- Enabling / disabling resources: to enable/disable optional modules, change `enable_{optional-module}` flag in config-lab.yml.
+- Deploying the template: to deploy this template, see Deploy a Lab.
-- Extending the template: TBC
+- Extending the template: to change this template, see Create a New Template.

 > For more information see [FAQ & Known Issues](../assets/docs/adl-knownissues.md)